 Follow along below for the latest information:

-- As of 12 pm (noon) on June 3, water quality advisories have been lifted for most of Comox Harbour and the Estuary.
+- Water quality advisories were lifted for most of Comox Harbour and the Estuary on June 3.
 Testing has shown consistently safe results for all areas outside of the immediate spill area.
-A water quality advisory remains in place for the foreshore between Jane Place and the Comox Wharf as well as the water within the Comox Harbour Authority east marina (see map below).
+A water quality advisory remains in place for the foreshore between Jane Place and the Comox Wharf, as well as the water within the Comox Harbour Authority east marina (see map below)

 - Water quality has been deemed safe for public access at popular recreation sites such as Goose Spit, “Little Mexico”, Gartley Beach, Courtenay River, Lewis Park, Point Holmes and Tree Island.
 The west side of the Comox Harbour wharf is also deemed safe.